-1. PARTIES TO THE EMPLOYMENT Employer Place of business or residence RELATIONSHIP Employee Personal ID number The above-mentioned employee undertakes to carry out work designated by the above-mentioned employer against reimbursement under the employer's supervision and management and subject to the following terms and conditions: 2.
+PARTIES TO THE EMPLOYMENT Employer Place of business or residence RELATIONSHIP Employee Pe Personal ID number The above-mentioned employee undertakes to carry out work designated by the above-mentioned employer against reimbursement under the employer's supervision and management and subject to the following terms and conditions: 2.
 DURATION OF EMPLOYMENT CONTRACT The employment shall begin with a trial period of months.
-The trial period in employment lasting for less than 12 months shall be no longer than half of the duration of the employment contract, in which case the last day of the trial period shall be regular employment The employment begins on and continues until further notice. temporary employment Temporary employment commen and continuing until Reason for temporary employme or until the following specified tas ik is completed and its estimated duration is until 3.
+The trial period in employment lasting for less than 12 months shall be no longer than half of the duration of the employment contract, in which case the last day of the trial period shall be regular employment The employment begins on and continues until further notice. temporary employment Temporary employment commen and continuing until Reason for temporary employme or until the following specified tas and its estimated duration is until nt: 3.
 WORKING TIME Working time shall be an average of 37.5 hours per week. less than 37.5 hours per week, in which case average weekly working time shall be hours.
-The employee garees to do additional work subject to statutory limitations.
+The employee agrees to do additional work subject to statutory limitations.
 The remuneration rates stipulated in the collective agreement shall be paid for additional work.
 The employee consents to Sunday work as required does not consent to Sunday work The remuneration rates stipulated in the collective agreement shall be paid for Sunday work.
 4. DUTIES Duties of the employee (e.g. sales assistant, warehouse worker, clerical employee): 5.
 PALKKAUS The employee's wages on commencing employment shall be determined as follows: Pay scale and seniority: Monthly or hourly wage: 6.
 ANNUAL HOLIDAY The annual holiday shall be governed by the Annual Holidays Act and the applicable collective agreement.
 7. PERIOD OF NOTICE The period of notice shall be governed by the applicable collective agreement.
 8. COLLECTIVE The employment shall comply with a collective agreement binding the employer, with current statutes and ordinances, and with the AGREEMENT internal guidelines and regulations of the enterprise.
 Compliance with the regulations of a collective agreement governing sick pay, annual holiday and working time shall continue after the collective agreement expires and until any new collective agreement takes effect.
-9. OTHER TERMS AND 5 , , CONDITIONS 10.
-DATE AND SIGNATURE This contract has been drawn up in two equivalent copies, one retained by the employer and the other given to the employee.
-Place of signing Date Signature of employer Signature of employ ee Name in block capitals Name in block capita als
+OTHER TERMS AND CONDITIONS 10.
+DATE AND SIGNATURE This contract has been drawn up in two equivalent copic Place of signing es, one retained by the employer an Date nd the other given to the employee.
+Signature of employer Signature of employ ee Name in block capitals Name in block capita als FURTHER DETAILS: In accordance with section 4 of chapter 2 of the Employment Contracts Act, the employer also notifies the following key terms and conditions of employment: The place where the work will be done: (e.g. all or particular establishments of the enterprise, or certain working areas) The wage payment period shall be: The collective agreement binding the employer at the start of employment is: Other details: